 7 Epic Waterparks in Mississippi To Take Your Summer To A Whole New Level

 Summers in Mississippi can be pretty brutal.
 And when the sweltering summer temperatures strike, we’re all looking for ways to beat the heat.
 Luckily, there are plenty of places to cool off in the Magnolia State.
-Aside from beaches, lakes, and swimming holes, there are plenty of waterparks in Mississippi, which are perfect for some refreshing fun.
-So, the next time the heat is just too much to bear, check out one of these waterparks in Mississippi and take your summer to a whole new level!
+Aside from beaches, lakes, and swimming holes, there are plenty of Mississippi waterparks, which are perfect for some refreshing fun.
+So, the next time the heat is just too much to bear, check out one of the best waterparks in Mississippi and take your summer to a whole new level!

 Ever visited any of the water parks listed above?
 Have another to add to this list?
 Tell us in the comments section.

 Looking for more places to cool off?
-Check out “14 Gorgeous Beaches in Mississippi You Have To Check Out This Summer.“
+Check out our list of gorgeous beaches in Mississippi.

 Waterparks In Mississippi